 The report also states that the Central Bank will continue to evolve its system of supervision for the regulated financial services sector as a whole and will use the information gathered in the examination to feed into that process.
 Steps that have already been taken to enhance financial conduct regulation include the introduction of a new Consumer Protection Risk Assessment model as well as frequent and targeted conduct supervision of those firms that the Central Bank views as posing “the greatest potential harm to consumers.”

 The Central Bank has also made proposals to the Minister for Finance for the introduction of an Individual Accountability Framework to include a Senior Executive Accountability Regime, as well as the introduction of enforceable conduct standards for regulated firms and the individuals working within them and the removal of the requirement to prove participation in the context of the Administrative Sanctions Procedures.
 The report notes that this participation hurdle means that, at present, the Central Bank can hold individuals to account only where they are proven to have participated in a firm’s breach of rules.
 Removing this hurdle will mean the Central Bank can hold individuals to account directly for their misconduct under the Administrative Sanctions Procedure.
-In this regard, the Minister for Finance has begun work on drafting the heads of bill for the Central Bank (Amendment) Bill, which we discuss in more detail here
+In this regard, the Minister for Finance has begun work on drafting the heads of bill for the Central Bank (Amendment) Bill.

 On foot of the Central Bank’s report, lenders should be aware of the possibility of further appeals from customers and also expect further enforcement action by the Central Bank to be announced in due course.